U.S. consumer prices post largest gain in six months

-WASHINGTON, Nov 17 - The number of Americans filing for unemployment benefits fell to a 43-year low last week, pointing to a rapidly tightening labor market that could

-WASHINGTON, U.S. consumer prices recorded their biggest increase in six months in October on rising gasoline costs and rents, suggesting a pickup in inflation that
+WASHINGTON, (Reuters) - U.S. consumer prices recorded their biggest increase in six months in October on rising gasoline costs and rents, suggesting a pickup in inflation that

 potentially clears the way for the Federal Reserve to raise interest rates in December.